-The PhD candidate will only be allowed to defend the thesis if none of the above criteria is marked as 'unacceptable' by any of the examiners.

-In the case of a negative ('no') decision, please provide your arguments for that qualification in the box below.
-The anonymized evaluation form will be forwarded to the candidate's promotor with the request to let the candidate improve the manuscript.
-The revised version of the manuscript, with a letter explaining the modifications made, will be evaluated by the examiner.
-Unless changes in the manuscript have been substantial, other members of the examining committee will only be informed about the changes and will not be asked to re-evaluate the thesis.
+The PhD candidate will only be allowed to defend the thesis if none of the above criteria are marked as 'unacceptable'.
+In the case of a 'unacceptable' score, please provide your arguments for that qualification in the box below.
+The anonymized evaluation form will be forwarded to the candidate's promotor who will request the candidate to improve the manuscript.
+The revised version of the manuscript, with a letter explaining the changes made, will be evaluated by the member(s) of the thesis committee that scored the thesis as 'unacceptable' on any of the five criteria.
+In case the changes to the thesis are substantial, the other members of the thesis committee will be informed about the changes but will not be asked to re-evaluate the thesis.